P05BB

 What P05BB means

-P05BB is stored when the PCM determines that the engine coolant temperature has not risen to the minimum threshold required to enter closed-loop fuel control within the expected warm-up time.
-In closed-loop operation, the PCM uses oxygen sensor feedback to fine-tune the air-fuel ratio.
-If the coolant temperature remains too low, the engine stays in open-loop enrichment mode longer than it should, which increases fuel consumption and emissions.
+P05BB is stored when the PCM determines that engine coolant temperature has not risen to the minimum threshold required to enter closed-loop fuel control within the expected warm-up time.
+In closed-loop operation the PCM uses oxygen sensor feedback to trim the air-fuel ratio.
+If coolant temperature stays too low, the engine remains in open-loop enrichment longer than it should, which raises fuel consumption and emissions.

 Common causes